sarajuliefrajtova/english-for-designer/work/index.md

 #### 1. Website & e-shop redesign for Boncle
 :full_moon_with_face:	Compelete website and e-shop redesign for czech manufacturing brand Bonclé.
 Design that emphasizes simplicity and grandeur as a respect for the products.
 #### 2. Card Game Poznanie (Cognition)
+:full_moon_with_face:	Two-leveled communication card game offering and helping its players to discover themselves, their emotions and learn to work with them in a positive manner..
 #### 3. Digital course Revma v Klidu (Rheumatism on chill)